stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 Dashboard timewindow represents the time interval and aggregation function that will be used to fetch the time series or alarm data.
 Timewindow is used by all the time series and alarm widgets unless they are explicitly [configured](/docs/{{docsPrefix}}user-guide/widgets/#widget-time-window) to overwrite its execution.
-In the case of a time series widget, ThingsBoard fetches telemetry with a timestamp that matches the timewindow.
+In the case of a time series widget, GridLinks fetches telemetry with a timestamp that matches the timewindow.
-In the case of an alarm widget, ThingsBoard fetches alarms with the created time that matches the timewindow.
+In the case of an alarm widget, GridLinks fetches alarms with the created time that matches the timewindow.

 The timewindow can work in two modes:
 - In the **real-time mode**, widgets constantly receive updates from the server and automatically show you only the data that matches the time window for a current timestamp;